amuzlera/Microorganism_Grouth_Simulator/README.md

 **Clarifications**

+The entire program is in Spanish and using the variable names used at the University of Quilmes.
+For more information consult the material provided by the University. (http://bioprocesos.unq.edu.ar/Biopro%20I/material_did%C3%A1ctico%20biopro%20I%202010.htm).
 This version 1.0 is the first functional version, the graphical interface is somewhat precarious as are the graphs generated with matplotlib.
 The objective is to have a teaching tool, which in the future could be improved for a better user experience.

 ** Disclaimer **